When shopping for a new vacuum cleaner, chances are you have run across the Shark name more than a time or two.

 The Rocket is designed for user who need a vacuum that wears multiple hats.
 The Rocket is lightweight, ranging from 7 pounds to just under 10 pounds.
 All of the vacuum cleaners in the Rocket series are corded vacuums that range from a 25′ cord to a 30′ cord.

 There are quite a few Shark Rocket stick vacuums on the market right now.
 Models come with different features and accessories, including the Shark Rocket DuoClean (model NV380W and model HC382), the Shark Rocket DeluxePro (model HV320W), or the standard Rocket (model HV300W).

-These are the top three listed on SharkClean.com, but there are even more models on Amazon including an ultra-lightweight model (model HV302) or one specifically designed for pet (model HV322) … the list truly goes on and on.
+These are the top three listed on SharkClean.com, but there are even more models on third party sites including an ultra-lightweight model (model HV302) or one specifically designed for pet (model HV322) … the list truly goes on and on.

 Frankly, all of the different versions of the Shark Rocket can get a little overwhelming.
 On the Shark site alone, there are 13 different models of the Shark Rocket stick vacuum.
 This review is just barely touching the surface, but to get the basics on the Shark Rocket, what you really need to know is that it is:

 - 2-in-1 design (acts as both an upright and handheld)

 SHARK IONFLEX DUOCLEAN | The Shark IONFlex DuoClean is an ultra-lightweight (3.8 lbs.) cordless stick vacuum with an open-faced cleaning head, which is great for capturing large debris that may otherwise get clogged up with the Shark Rocket or Rocket ION series.